jlbradley1844/jlbradley1844.github.io/_drafts/about-that-coup-attempt.md

   beliefs that hold the modern medical professions in ill regard, or claim a natural history that defies all established knowledge of geography and biology.

-* An prevelance of small, underfunded, financially stressed churches, where it is a challenge to keep the lights on, depriving them of the ability to carry out works of service that is Jesus' truest witness.
+* A prevelance of small, underfunded, financially stressed churches, where it is a challenge to keep the lights on, depriving them of the ability to carry out works of service that is Jesus' truest witness.